 Wellington is fashionable and quirky; unlike other capital cities in the world, Wellington isn’t boring.
-On a recent trip to Wellington Amy Huang was invited to spend some time with some inspirational women in Wellington, and here are what they said about life, and their favorite city.
+On a recent trip to Wellington Amy McPherson was invited to spend some time with some inspirational women in Wellington, and here are what they said about life, and their favorite city.

 What I found fascinating was that everywhere I went in Wellington, there were women business owners calling the shots and making it big out there.
 For some reason, women in Wellington seem happier, more confident and just plain fabulous.
 I gathered a panel of experts to find out why.

 Clockwise from top left: Robyn Mathieson, Cathy Davys, Jennifer Looman and Gretchen Bunny

 Jennifer Looman is the director of Wild about Wellington (www.wildaboutwelington.co.nz).
 Sophisticated and well spoken, she is the image of how I picture women in Wellington.
 Going about the city with Jennifer is like tagging along with someone while they visit their old friends.
 Everywhere we went, there were lots of kisses on the cheek and enquiries on the family.
 I asked her what motivated her to start this business.